Last Updated on by

 What you would like about SimpliSafe

 SimpliSafe takes its name seriously, allowing you to be… simply safe.
 The devices and sensors work together right out of the box, and all you need to do is to put them where you want them and the system would be up and running.
 Just add the professional monitoring you want and you are good to go.
-Everything you want to monitor are provided by SimpliSafe, and it continues to work even when the keypad is smashed.
+Everything you want to monitor is provided by SimpliSafe, and it continues to work even when the keypad is smashed.
 Plus, there are no wires to cut so burglars wouldn’t be able to disable your alarm system with a pair of scissors.
 You also do not have to worry about long-term contracts for the monitoring, as well as not having to think about termination costs or lock-in periods.
 You can also take SimpliSafe with you when you move.

 Ring (my full review here!) has been at the forefront of the video doorbell business since it started offering the Ring Video Doorbell.
 One of the biggest advantages of its video doorbells has been security.
 Ever since introducing its video doorbell products, Ring have dabbled into other security devices such as floodlights and outdoor cameras.
 Now, you have Ring Alarm, which faces SimpliSafe and other DIY home security systems head on.

 The Home Security Kit has one of each device.
 If you need more, you can buy these sensors at these prices: